njtierney/tierneyn.github.io/_posts/2016-03-09-au-unconf-down-under.md

 - Blag
 ---

-# The Australian rOpenSci Unconference

->_This post has been reposted from the [rOpenSci blog](https://ropensci.org/blog/2016/03/09/au-unconf-down-under)._

 The rOpenSci Unconferene is coming to Australia and we are excited!!

 The event will take place in sunny Brisbane, on April 21-22 2016 hosted at the [Microsoft Innovation Centre](https://www.microsoftinnovationcenters.com/).
 You can find more information about the event and how to register at <http://www.auunconf.ropensci.org.>